Link Search Menu Expand Document

 Focus first on M tasks, followed by S tasks.
 And, if you have time, move on to your C tasks.
 By working on your list from the top down, you’re always working on your highest-priority tasks.

-The ABCDE Method
+The ABCDE Method (For Teams)

 drawing